 The TDC (Time to Digital Converter) converts the time delay between FREF clock and CKV clock to a digital word.
 TDC as a quantizer can only resolve delays specified by its resolution, in this case the inverter delay.
-When the CKV clock edge with respect to FREF clock edge is idle, the quantizer is inadequate to represent the delay offset between the two.
-For an integer channel operation, non-modulated CKV clock aligns with FREF clock with some offset.
+When the CKV clock edges with respect to FREF clock edge is idle the quantizer is inadequate to represent the delay offset between the two.
+For integer channel operation non-modulated CKV clock aligns with FREF clock with some offset.
 Due to low frequency noise in the system the delay may drift within an inverter delay while TDC is unable to detect such changes.
 The delay range of the inverter delay is like a dead zone that ADPLL is unable to correct for.
 The undetected error can worsen the overall ADPLL performance.
-The effect of TDC quantization error is related to the frequency contents of this noise because it is filtered by the ADPLL's $4^{th}$ order IIR filter.
+The effect of TDC quantization error is related to the frequency contents of this noise because it is filtered by the ADPLL's 4th order IIR filter.
 High frequency content of the TDC quantization noise is much more desirable over low frequency content of the quantization noise due to frequency selective nature of ADPLL.
 While CKV clock edge is trapped in TDC dead zone, the state of the ADPLL can nurture certain oscillation within this deadzone.
 These oscillations are called limit-cycles that show up as undesirable, "mysterious" idle tones at RF output.
 The purpose of dithering is to rescue CKV clock from dead zone by causing random perturbation in FREF clock edges.
-Dithering is an intentional noise injected in the iADPLL loop, and thus it will introduce additional phase noise at the iADPLL output.
+Dithering is an intentional noise injected in the iADPLL loop, and thus it will introduce additional phase noise at iADPLL output.
 However this noise can be high pass shaped so that the overall iADPLL noise due to dithering is minimum.
-Higher order high pass shaping of the dither noise is not necessarily always a good idea.
+Higher order high pass shaping of the dither noise is not necessarily a good idea.
 The amount of high pass shaping required is dependent on the iADPLL loop filters.
-For example, the iADPLL has a 4th order IIR filter, therefore a reasonable choice of high pass shaping is 3rd order or at most 4th order since the DCO 1/s frequency-to-phase conversion provides additional pole for low frequency filtering.
+For example, the iAD-PLL has a 4th order IIR filter, therefore a reasonable choice of high pass shaping is 3^{rd} order.
 The fine dithering signals are designed to be either noise shaped by $\Sigma\Delta$ or short (high frequency) periodic pattern.